crrobinson14/lambda-meta/README.md

         error: 'It failed!'
     }

+## NOTES

+1. Be careful with parameter validation for URL parameters in GET requests.
+In Lambda, all of these arrive as strings.
+Lambda-Meta includes a special case handler if your requested type is 'Number': an incoming string will be checked to see if it can be converted to a Number, and if so, this will be done silently.
+But this is just a helper for the most common use-case.
+Complex types supported by Type-Check like arrays and objects are not supported.
+If you need to use these, it is strongly recommend that you use non-URL parameters (typically body parameters via POST/etc).

 ## TODO

 1. This module depends on `aws-xray-sdk-core`, `lodash`, `type-check`, and `uuid`.
 At some point we will probably move